Counter-Strike Major Championships: Tournament format

 Although the playoff stage of the Majors has generally followed a standard 8-team single-elimination format, the group stages have changed multiple times.
-From 2013 to 2016, Majors used a four group GSL format for the group stage.
+From 2013 to 2016, Majors used a four group GSL-style format for the group stage.
 In each four-team group, the two higher seeds would initially face the two lower seeds.
 The two winners from the first round of matches would then play to determine which team gets the top seed.
 The two losers would also play to eliminate one team.
 After this second round of matches, the remaining two teams play to determine which team takes the final playoff spot.
 All group stage games at the first Majors were best-of-ones.
 The last Major of 2015 and both Majors in 2016 featured a best-of-three decider in the final match of each group.

 The group stage of ESL One Cologne 2015 worked differently.
 Initially, the first three matches of the group stage started out the same way as the standard GSL format, determining the group winner.
 However, teams were then reassigned afterwards so that the two losers played from different groups and then the decider match would also be teams from different groups.

 Beginning in 2017, the group stage has featured a Swiss-system group stage.
 Before the tournament, teams are divided into four pots, with pot one having the four highest seeds, pot two having the next four highest seeds, and so on.
 A randomly selected team from pot one would face off against a randomly selected team from pot four.
 The same process is done with the pots two and three.
 After the initial seeded match, teams play five rounds against randomly drawn teams with the same record.
 No two teams play twice unless necessary.
 If a team wins three matches, then that team moves on to the next stage.
 If a team loses three matches, that team is eliminated.
 All games were best-of-one until the London 2018 Major.
 The Boston 2018 Major featured two Swiss group stages; the stage formerly known as the offline Major qualifier was now called the New Challengers stage and the group stage was now rebranded as the New Legends stage.
 The London 2018 Major used a slightly different form of the Swiss system, called the Buchholz system, in which matchups were seeded instead of random and the last round featured best-of-three sets.
 The next Major, Katowice 2019, featured a crowdsourced Elo system, in which participating teams ranked the 15 other teams before the Legends Stage to create a seeding system for each round of the Swiss system.
+The Copenhagen 2024 Major changed the names of the two Swiss stages, with the Challengers Stage becoming the Opening Stage and the Legends Stage becoming the Elimination Stage, while the first round match-up seeding for the Swiss stages was tweaked.
+A third Swiss stage was added beginning with the 2025 Austin Major to accompany the expansion to 32 teams.